 The Act gives the Senate powers to act in the interests of the University through the making of statutes, regulations, and by-laws and through the management of income and expenditure.
 It provides powers of delegation for the Governing Body, so that day-to-day management of the University can be delegated to officers employed by the University.
-Membership of the Governing Body in 2014 (and information on the number of meetings held) is listed in Appendix A of this section.
+Membership of the Governing Body in 2016 (and information on the number of meetings held) is listed in this section.

-Other State Acts which deal with aspects of the management of the University Buildings Act 1952, the University Medical School Teaching Hospitals Act 1955, and the QEII Medical Centre Act 1966.
+Other State Acts which deal with aspects of the management of the University are the University Buildings Act 1952, the University Medical School Teaching Hospitals Act 1955, and the QEII Medical Centre Act 1966.

 The University is responsible to the State Minister for Education for the proper conduct of its business under the legal framework established by State legislation.
 However, the University receives the majority of its funding from the Commonwealth and it is therefore responsible to the Commonwealth Minister for Education for the delivery of its teaching and research programs and for the provision of adequate infrastructure to support those programs.

 The Senate has identified its key activities as:

 - the setting of strategic directions

 - the oversight, audit, and review of proper governance processes to ensure proper systems of control, accountability, and risk management

 - the assessment and monitoring of performance including financial performance against established targets and budgets

 - the making and amending of University legislation.